ehussain22/PythonDataAnalysis/README.md

 # Data Analysis for Roles in Data

-This is a project where I am analysisng public data on roles within the data industry, I will be looking at extracting data on salary and demand of different skills and roles, as well as plotting visual graphs to demonstrate my findings.
+This is a project where I am analysing public data on roles within the data industry, I will be looking at extracting data on salary and demand of different skills and roles, as well as plotting visual graphs to demonstrate my findings.

 ### Tools Used